ReturnInfinity/Benchmark/README.md

 - 128.0 GiB RAM
 - Ubuntu 25.10

-VMs were started as follows to simulate a VPS environment:
+VMs were started as follows:

 Linux: